lanavasilieva/Tasks-Library/Coordinates/coordinates.md

 - if any of parameters is not a valid number the function throws `IllegalArgumentException` exception <br>
 - the function returns nothing <br>
 - the function must print the result as stated in examples <br>

 ## Submitting
-Submit a zip file named testTaskNameSurname.zip that contains the file TestTaskNameSurname.java.
+Submit a zip file named NameSurname.zip that contains the file TestAssignment.java.

 ## Assessment
 We will run a pack of tests and review your work manually to check that your programs meet the specifications.
 Our decision will be based on the number of tests you pass and on the code and solution quality.